-In this episode of Gravy, reporter and producer Sarah Reynolds brings us to the northwestern part of Lexington, Kentucky, just inside the city’s loop road, where there is a little bit of Mexico.
+This episode of Gravy takes us to the northwestern part of Lexington, Kentucky, just inside the city’s loop road, where there is a little bit of Mexico.
 In all directions, there are signs in Spanish – a bakery, a restaurant, a grocery store, a daycare, a church.
 And just down the road more of the same, including a bilingual public library.
 But at the crux of any diaspora is food – the familiar flavor of the old home mixing with a new one – tacos, in this case.
 And Lexington, Kentucky is expressing just that.

 At Tortillería and Taquería Ramírez, husband and wife team Alberto and Laura make their very Mexican tortillas from local Kentucky corn, farmed just down the road in Hardin County.
 They’re holding up an ancient tradition from Mexico with Kentucky’s help.
 In a small shop shop in Lexington, they pump out thousands of tortillas a week with an old tortilla-making machine they hauled all the way from Mexico nearly 20 years ago.
 They sell them one bag at a time – 28 tortillas per bag will cost you $1.90.